-Except for the lack of potential interference from FM broadcast stations, a similar frequency congestion problem exists for ILS glideslopes as for localizers.
-Since the spectrum congestion is greater for ILS localizer operations, it is assumed that if an ILS localizer can be implemented, it will be possible to implement the associated glideslope as well.
-No changes are contemplated to the ILS glideslope system.
+Except for the lack of potential interference from FM broadcast stations, a similar frequency congestion problem exists for the ILS Glideslope system as for localizers.
+Since the spectrum congestion is greater for ILS localizer operations, it is assumed that if an ILS localizer can be implemented, it will be possible to implement the associated Glideslope as well.
+No changes are contemplated to the ILS Glideslope system.